culvertsoft/mgen/README.md

  * C++
  * JavaScript

-Currently our planned future languages to support are LUA and Python.
+Our next step is to add support for LUA and Python.

 If you prefer graphical tools instead of command line, we are also working on a visual data model editor.